 A combination of field and desk research is vital to achieving this.
 Add it into your cultural style guide and consider the importance of “transcreating” – rather than simply translating your campaigns.

-The scourge of every global marketer is having to work with creative that hasn’t been designed with localisation in mind.
+The scourge of every global marketer is having to work with creative that hasn’t been designed with localization in mind.
 Creating assets like videos, memes and infographics can be expensive enough – being lumped with a tranche of non-localisable creative that has to be made all over again for a new market is insanity; wasting time, money and resources.

-If you have the money – and you shouldn’t be expanding your marketing if you don’t – create local teams in each country who can be in charge of adapting content to their markets.
+It's wise to create local teams in each country who can be in charge of adapting content to their markets.
 Cultural savvy is essential here — in-market linguists are best positioned to decide if a particular piece of social content is relevant to the target country, not only in terms of content but also tone.
 Avoiding committing cultural taboos and understanding what encourages social engagement are not two of Google Translate’s strong points – so get yourself a local.

 A good alternative is using Unbabel, who offer an online translation service that combines Artificial Intelligence with Crowd Post-Editing, to provide seamless translation.
 These guys are actually trying to get the brands’ tone right for their translations.